-Heat the cylinder(s) uniformly to at least 150°C for minimum 12 hours at atmospheric pressure .This can be achieved, for example by the use of hot air circulating ovens.
+Heat the cylinder(s) uniformly to at least 150 °C for a minimum of 12 hours at atmospheric pressure.
+This can be achieved, for example by the use of hot air circulating ovens.

-Alternatively the necessary heating can be achieved by immersing the cylinders in a water bath at 85°C for a minimum of 12 hours, or by using heated jackets.
-In both cases either preferably recovering the solvent in a condenser or, if this is not technically or economically possible, venting it to a controlled location.
+Alternatively the necessary heating can be achieved by immersing the cylinders in a water bath at 85 °C for a minimum of 12 hours, or by using heated jackets.
+In both cases the solvent should preferably be recovered in a condenser or, if this is not technically or economically possible, vented it to a controlled location.

 The temperature can be reduced and/or the time shorted by utilising a vacuum to lower the boiling temperature of the solvent.
-In all cases the outside temperature must be sufficient to ensure the internal cylinder temperature is maintained above the boiling point of the solvent, and the time sufficient to remove solvent to the lowest practicable level.
-Care must be taken that equipment used to create a vacuum is suitable for use with solvent and does not initiate an ignition.
+In all cases the outside temperature shall be sufficient ensure the internal cylinder temperature is maintained above the boiling point of the solvent, and the time sufficient to remove solvent to the lowest practicable level.
+Care shall be taken that equipment used to create a vacuum is suitable for use with the solvent and does not initiate an ignition.

-4.5.2 Dimethyl-formamide (DMF)
+4.5.2 Dimethylformamide (DMF)

-Heat the cylinder uniformly to at least 250°C for 24 hours minimum.
+Heat the cylinder uniformly to at least 250 °C for 24 hours minimum.
 This can be achieved, for example, by use of hot air circulating ovens.
-The use of a jet pump, operated with cooled solvent, will assist the evaporation of solvent by creating a partial vacuum though this could be hazardous as the solvent will absorb any acetylene, concentrating it and possibly creating a fire/explosion risk.
+The use of a jet pump, operated with cooled solvent, will assist the evaporation of solvent by creating a partial vacuum although this could be hazardous as the solvent will absorb any acetylene, concentrating it and possibly creating a fire/explosion risk.